 Going back to “nothing comes free in life,” what kind of costs are we truly facing when implementing an LMS?

 - Customization fees: Having an all-in-one LMS can only increase maintenance fees and customization fees.
-Decision-makers can have a vast selection of features to pick from, but not all of them apply to the needs of their institution.
+Decision-makers can have a vast selection of features to pick from, but not all of them apply to their institution’s needs.
 Do we really need all these features?
-The answer is no. According to the 80/20 rule, “You need 20 percent of features and 80 percent of your LMS gets in the way.”
+The answer is no. According to the 80/20 rule, “You need 20 percent of features, and 80 percent of your LMS gets in the way.”

 Fostering spaces where active learning can occur should be the priority of LMS companies.
 As of 2018, we are at the lowest annual growth by far for state fiscal funding in the last five years.
 This is not new to the educators, decision-makers, students, and parents who only see the increase in tuition fees every year.
 E-Learning platforms are more interested in closing deals and absorbing money from the institution than solving problems with quality products that enhance the learning experience and help reduce education fees.